Get your personal loan questions answered here.

 This said, make sure that you know your interest rate, payment dates, finance charges, and/or any fees.
 Each one of our wide variety of lenders has specific requirements and details.
 You can always choose whether or not to accept the personal loan offer.
 If the rates and terms don’t fit with your needs, simply decline the loan offer.
 Don’t hesitate to resubmit to another lender here at First Financial.

 What Do I Need to Qualify for a Personal Loan?

-I still have personal loan questions.
 I have bad credit.
 Can I still qualify?

 You might be surprised at how short-term lending has changed.
 It’s easier than ever for those with bad credit to get short-term loans.
 Technology has reduced overhead and labor costs, freeing up money for online lenders to take more risks.
 Further, where traditional lenders depend on credit scores—only one piece of consumer information that doesn’t predict trustworthiness very well—online lenders use sophisticated algorithms to weigh in many factors about applicants’ financial habits.
 These advances mean that online lenders can lend to MORE applicants at lower rates.
 Looking for a Personal Loan?

 In short, most of our lenders are happy to work with bad credit clients.
-Applicants need only meet the following reasonable requirements:

 The lender you work with could have more requirements, but most lend to bad credit applicants regularly.

-I’m self employed.
+I’m self-employed.
 Can I still qualify?

 Of course.
 Some lenders specialize in loaning to self-employed applicants.
 Still, they have their own requirements and generally require you earn $800 per month.
 Qualifications vary by lender.
-You increase your chances of getting a personal loan when you provide the name of your corporate entity or sole-proprietorship.
+You increase your chances of getting a personal loan when you provide the name of your corporate entity or sole proprietorship.
 You’ll also need to supply the main phone number of the business.